 Migraine is not your average headache.
 Like any brain disease, it comes with multiple, devastating symptoms, and there is always the risk of complications.

 Migraineurs deal with the possibility of an attack at any time of the day, which may result in limited ability to work or care for their family.
-In short, migraine has a significant impact on the quality of their daily life.
+In short, it has a significant impact on the quality of their daily life.

-If you belong to the 1 billion people around the world who are battling migraines, we want you to know relief from migraines is possible.
+If you belong to the 1 billion people around the world who are battling migraines, we want you to know relief from it is possible.
 You just have to follow one or all the hacks below.
 They are not miracle cures, but they can prevent migraines and even stop an attack before the migraine pain gets worse.

 Migraine Hacks to Prevent and Stop Ongoing Migraine Attacks